Trading View

 • Covers global markets: UCITS ETFs, US ETFs, indices, FX pairs, crypto.

-• Alert system works on price, indicator values, and custom conditions.
+• Alert system works on price, indicator values, and custom conditions — syncs to mobile.

-• Works on any device without installs or software updates.
+• Works on any device (web, desktop, mobile) without installs.

 • Large community library of scripts and layouts — most are free.